joshbegley/nyt-latest/README.md

 **No Shots, No Service**\
-`Monday: A report from the Bay Area, where a growing number of businesses are requiring that customers show their vaccine cards — or so they say.`\
+`A report from the Bay Area, where a growing number of businesses are requiring that customers show their vaccine cards — or so they say.`\
 https://nytimes.com/2021/08/09/us/ca-vaccine-requirements.html?searchResultPosition=1

 **$4.3 Million Homes in California**\